ArminJo/ServoEasing/README.md

 Program for controlling a robot arm with 4 servos using 4 potentiometers and/or an IR Remote.

 # Revision History
+### Version 1.2
+- Added ESP8266 support by using Ticker instead of timer interrupts for ESP.
+- AsymetricEasing example overhauled.

 ### Version 1.1.0
 - Corrected sine, circular, back and elastic IN functions.
 - easeTo() and write() store their degree parameter now also in sServoNextPositionArray.